vtripolitakis/blog/content/use-caddy-with-docker-to-proxy-host-services.md

 ```

 ## docker-compose.yaml
-These lines instruct the Docker to pass the host IP to the Caddy container, resolving as host.docker.internal:
+These lines instruct the Docker to pass the host IP to the Caddy container, resolving as `host.docker.internal`:
 ```sh
 extra_hosts:
   - host.docker.internal:host-gateway